marlawinstead/School_District_Analysis/README.md

 How is the district summary affected?

-When removing 9th grade students from the dataset,
+When we refactor the code, there are a total of 461 9th graders whose testing scores become null data.
+Not much of a difference is made, as this is 461 students’ test scores of an over 39,000 student dataset.
+The 9th graders from Thomas High School make up just over 1% of the entire student population.
+The result is shown below in both the original and refactored code.

+Original code-

+Refactored code-

 How is the school summary affected?

-Removing the 9th grade students from the dataset dropped the overall passing percentage by 26%.
-The original analysis was 91%, whereas the adjusted analysis shows 65%, as demonstrated below.
+The school is affected very little when the 9th grade students are not taken into account, similar to how to district was.
+As we can see from the below results, the test scores all changed by less than 1%.

+Original code-

+Refactored code-

 How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-Thomas High School was initially ranked 2nd place in the district based on standardized test scores.
-After adjusting the dataset to eliminate the 9th grade scores, Thomas High School is still shown as ranking 2nd.
+The ranking is unaffected when running the refactored code.
+When the code is rerun, there is an impact made to the math, reading and overall test scores.
+However, the decrease is not enough to impact the rankings.
+Thomas High School ranks 2nd both times the code is run, regardless of the null data from the 9th graders.

+Original code-

+Refactored code-

 How does replacing the ninth-grade scores affect the following:

 -Math and reading scores by grade
+Based on the results displayed, we can see that there is very little impact on the dataframe.
+The only difference is that the Thomas High School 9th graders are shown as NaN, instead of having an actual value.

+Original code-

+Refactored code-

 -Scores by school spending